kchoudhu/frieze/README.md

 * *hvnode*: a hypervisor node represented in code by ```FriezeHV```, used to host one or more *node*s.
 * *storage*: a node that uses ZFS trickery to store ```site``` state.
 It is represented in code by objects of type ```FriezeStorage```.
 * *sitebastion*: a special node used to route traffic between multiple nodes on the same network.
 Collectively, a sitebastion and its child nodes form a site.
 * *siterouter*: a node used to route traffic between sites.
+Collectively, a group of sites forms a *domain*.

 It is possible to define highly complex topologies using these primitives.
 An example of what is possible follows.